thejuliaguenther/ratings-analysis/README.md

 The ratings range from 0.0-5.0 with increments of 0.5.
 The tags for each movie were submitted as free-text by the users.

-The users represented in this data set are randomly selected users that have rated at least 20 movies and are identified only by their anonymous user id; no other information is provided.
+The users represented in this data set are randomly selected users that have rated at least 20 movies and are identified only by their anonymous user id; no other user information is provided.

+## Features
+### Data Processing in Apache Spark with Spark SQL
+### Autocomplete Search Bar
+### Movies Arranged in Alphabetical Order
+### D3.js Word Cloud and Pie Chart with Tooltips
+### C3.js Time-series Graph
+### Redis Storage